• Meeting AP CSP College Board Requirements

 Multiplayer & Victory

-• List: boss_battles[room_id]['players'] dict; champions[] for leaderboard
+• List: boss_battles[room_id]['players'] dict; lobby_members{}; pvp_rooms{}; champions[]

-• Data Storage: ChampionsAPI queries completed games; ResetProgressAPI clears state
+• Data Storage: ChampionsAPI queries completed games; ResetProgressAPI clears state while preserving champion history; ActivePlayersAPI filters by 10-second threshold

 Moiz — AP CSP Alignment